rezacomplete/coles/README.md

   - `Order` entity and `OrderStatus` enum.

 - API DTOs (`api` package)
-  - `OrderRequest`, `OrderResponse`, and `ProcessRequest` are used to decouple internal entity representation from external APIs.
+  - `OrderRequest` and `OrderResponse` are used to decouple internal entity representation from external APIs.

 - Error handling
   - `GlobalExceptionHandler` converts domain/service exceptions to appropriate HTTP responses (404, 409, 400, 500).